spateria/LSGVP/README.md

 Running the end-to-end program is very simple, just call `python main.py`

-The file `main.py` is contains the parameters/arguments and calls to training, subgoal graph construction, and testing functions.
+The file `main.py` contains the parameters/arguments and calls to training, subgoal graph construction, and testing functions.

 # Modular execution
 Coming soon...independent/asynchornous execution of the three phases by saving and loading agent policy, Q function, and subgoal graph models.